erendn/sobel-pipeline-fpga/README.md

 ## Instructions to Run on PYNQ-Z1
 You can also use the Jupyter Notebook in the `pynq` folder to run the design on PYNQ-Z1.
+You need PYNQ v3.0.0 or later to be able to load the overlay.

+* * *

+Credits to "Tauraloke" for the sample image: [Original file](https://en.wikipedia.org/wiki/File:Valve_original_%281%29.PNG)